familyfriendlymikey/mpv-cut/README.md

 ```

 Now when you open new terminals, you'll have access to the functions inside of
-the `utils` script, which are explained in this section.
+the `utils` script, which are used as follows:

 #### Making Cuts